SnowyField1906/Authorized-call/README.md

 ## Motivation

-Flow introduced Cadence - a Resource-Oriented Programming Language which works towards the Capability system, it replaced `msg.sender` and proved to be effective for small projects. \
+Flow introduced Cadence, a Resource-Oriented Programming Language which works towards the Capability system, it replaced `msg.sender` and proved to be effective for small projects. \
 However, as projects grow in size and complexity, the efficiency of the Capability system decreases compared to the use of `msg.sender`.

 Besides, The existing access control mechanisms is relatively simple, they have limitations when it comes to defining private functions that can only be accessed under specific circumstances.
 This can make it challenging for developers to enforce strict access control rules in complex projects.